Tilbury Docks was opened in 1886, opening the way for trading goods and operating passenger services with connections to the rest of the world.

 The floating river Landing Stage was opened in 1930 by Prime Minister Ramsey McDonald, expanding the passenger line services at Tilbury, allowing berths of liners at all states of the tide.
 Notable people have travelled through Tilbury Docks including Mark Twain from America and George Orwell, coming back from France, both recorded their experiences of the occasion.

 "By Thames To All People of the World".

-The story of the Empire Windrush starts pre-war, when in 1936 Blohm and Voss shipbuilders of Hamburg built the ship; its first use was as one of Hitler's "Strength through joy" ships and named the SS Santa Rosa.
-A sister ship the SS Wilhelm Bustlof, visited Tilbury Landing stage, prior to the outbreak of war in 1939, to collect German nationals and take them out beyond the 'three mile limit', to allow them to vote, mainly for Hitler's Nazi Party.
-It is believed the SS Santa Rosa was used during the war as a troopship and was captured at the end of the war, becoming a bounty ship.
-It was converted later on at Tilbury Docks, by the ship repairing company Green and Silley Weir, for use as an immigration ship and re-named M.V.
-Empire Windrush.
+The story of the Empire Windrush starts pre-war when, in 1936, Blohm and Voss shipbuilders of Hamburg built the ship.
+Its first use was as one of Hitler's "Strength through joy" ships and named the SS Santa Rosa.
+A sister ship, the SS Wilhelm Bustlof, visited Tilbury landing stage prior to the outbreak of war in 1939, to collect German nationals and take them out beyond the '3-mile limit', to allow them to vote.

-It was reported by the local press "Mr Ivor Cummings, a coloured member of the Colonial Office welfare department came on board that night with other officials to talk with them".
-The migrants apparently had a wide range of skills to offer, which included painters, carpenters, boxers, farmers, musicians, and a dance band.
+When Empire Windrush sailed on 24 May 1948 and anchored in the river on 21 June 1948, after 30 days at sea.
+It was reported by the local press: "Mr Ivor Cummings... of the Colonial Office welfare department came on board that night with other officials to talk with them".
+The migrants apparently had a wide range of skills – they included painters, carpenters, boxers, farmers, musicians, and a dance band.

-The Grays and Tilbury Gazette newspaper reported the following week that in total 15 stowaways were discovered.
+The 'Grays and Tilbury Gazette' newspaper reported the following week that in total 15 stowaways were discovered.
 They were sent to Grays Magistrates Courts that week and fined £1 for the first charge, of travelling on a vessel without having paid their fare, and the second for secreting themselves on board.
 They could pay the fine or have 7 days in prison for the first offence and 10 days for the second offence, the sentences to run concurrently.

-The majority of travellers were soon on their way by train to pre-arranged addresses and contacts; for others with nowhere to stay, accommodation was found in the Clapham Deep Shelter, a part of the Northern Tube line, which had been used as an air-raid shelter.
-In March 1954, after a fire on board, the Empire Windrush sank in the Mediterranean, with the loss of four men, while bringing home 1,500 servicemen from the Far East.
+The majority of travellers were soon on their way by train to prearranged addresses and contacts.
+For others with nowhere to stay, accommodation was found in the Clapham Deep Shelter, a part of the Northern Tube line that had been used as an air-raid shelter.
+Within a month, nearly all had found jobs and accommodation.